Splunk FAQ - OLD

-The TruSTAR Add-on won't get installed automatically on cluster peers.
-User has to perform the following steps on Cluster Master:
+If you install the TruSTAR add-on in the master cluster node, it will not automatically get installed on cluster peers.
+You must perform the following steps on Cluster Master:

 - Copy the extracted folder for TA_trustar in $SPLUNK_HOME/etc/master-apps